digital-asset/daml-finance/docs/source/concepts/contingent-claims.rst

 -  ``one "USD"`` means that the acquirer of the contract receives one unit of the asset, parametrised by ``a``, *immediately*.
-In this case we use a 3-letter ISO code to represent a currency.
-But you can use your own type to represent any asset.
+In this case we use a 3-letter ISO code to represent a currency, but you can use your own type to represent any asset.
 -  ``scale (pure coupon)`` modifies the *magnitude* of the arrow in the diagram.
 For example, in the diagram, the big arrow would have a distinct scale factor from the small arrows.
-In our example, the scale factor is constant: ``pure coupon = const coupon``, however, it’s possible to have a scale factor that varies on an unobserved value, such as a stock price, the weather, or any other measurable quantity.
+In our example, the scale factor is constant: ``pure coupon = const coupon``, however, it’s possible to have a scale factor that depends on an unobserved value, such as a stock price, the weather, or any other measurable quantity.
--  ``when (time == t_0)`` tells us where along the x-axis the arrow is placed, i.e., it modifies the moment the claim is acquired.
+-  ``when (time == t_0)`` tells us where along the x-axis the arrow is placed, i.e., it modifies the point in time when the claim is acquired.
 The convention is that this must be the first instant that the predicate (``time == t_0`` in this case) is true.
 In our example it is a point, but again, we could have used an expression with an unknown quantity, for example ``spotPrice > pure k``, and it would trigger *the first instant* that the expression becomes true.
 -  ``and`` is used to chain multiple expressions together.
 Remember that in the ``data`` definition above, each constructor is a function: ``and : Claim a -> Claim a -> Claim a``.
 We use the Daml backtick syntax to write ``and`` as an infix operator, for legibility.

-Additionally we have several constructors which we’ve not used in this example:
+Additionally, there are several constructors which were not used in the above example:

 -  ``zero``, used to indicate an absence of obligations.
 While it may not make sense to create a ``zero`` claim, it could, for example, result from applying a function on a tree of claims.
 -  ``give`` would flip the direction of the arrows in our diagram.
-For example, in a swap we could use ``give`` to distinguishing the received/paid legs.
+For example, in a swap we could use ``give`` to distinguish the received/paid legs.
 -  ``or`` is used to give the bearer the right to choose between two different claims.
+This is typically used for options.
--  ``anytime`` is like ``when``, except it allows the bearer to choose (vs. no choice) acquisition in a *region* (vs. a point).
+-  ``anytime`` is like ``when``, except it allows the bearer to choose (vs. no choice) acquisition within a region (or timeframe), vs. a specific point in time.
 -  ``until`` is used to adjust the expiration (*horizon* in [Cit1]_) of a claim.
-Typically it is used with ``anytime`` to limit aforesaid acquisition region.
+Typically, it is used with ``anytime`` to limit aforesaid acquisition region.

-The tree produced by our expression is pictured below:
+The tree produced by our expression (corresponding to the cashflow figure above) looks like this:

 .. image:: ../images/contingent_claims_tree.png
    :alt: Image showing a tree made up of the above described nodes types.